The Ruins of Sri Lanka’s Ancient Anuradhapura – Part Two

 Thuparama – up close

 The root word “thupa” is the Pali equivalent of the Sanskrit “stupa”; as the info board below states, the Thuparama was the first of the brick relic mounds built in Anuradhapura and it is believed to hold the right collarbone of the Buddha.
 The Mahavamsa, literally “The Great Chronicle” of the ancient kingdom of Anuradhapura, draws a direct connection between the location of the Thuparama and the Buddha himself.
-In the very first chapter we read that on the Buddha’s legendary third and last visit to the Blessed Isle of Lanka –
+In the very first chapter, we read that on the Buddha’s legendary third and last visit to the Blessed Isle of Lanka –

 …the Great Sage proceeded to the site of Mahameghavanarama, which today we call Anuradhapura.
 The Savior, along with his disciples entered into meditation, and thus consecrated the site where the sacred Bodhi Tree would be planted during the reign of Devanampiyatissa.
-Likewise the place where the stupa of Thuparama in Anuradhapura would one day be built.
+Likewise, the place where the stupa of Thuparama in Anuradhapura would one day be built.

 Thuparama signboard